trungnqpro/ptt-core-services/DEVELOPMENT.md

     s1("Add resource to 'src/configs/permissions.js'")
     --> s2("Create file 'permissions.js' in 'src/routes/[component]/'")
-    --> s3("Call api get all permission to show new permissions") --> s4("Add permission to admin role and another role if you want to test") --> s5("add checkPermission to route (endpoint)")
+    --> s3("Call api get all permission to show new permissions") --> s4("Add permission to admin entity and another entity if you want to test") --> s5("add checkPermission to route (endpoint)")
 ```